Nelvana: Franchises

 Many of Nelvana's TV shows are based on properties from other companies, most of which started in other forms of media (excluding its namesake superhero, which never received an adaptation of any kind).
 A great deal of them are based on children's literature and comic books; examples include Blazing Dragons, Stickin' Around, Wayside, Cadillacs and Dinosaurs, The Adventures of Tintin, Anatole, Babar, The Berenstain Bears, Franklin, Jane and the Dragon, Little Bear, The Magic School Bus, Pippi Longstocking, Redwall, Rupert, My Dad the Rock Star, and Max & Ruby, as well as Tales from the Cryptkeeper, Beetlejuice, Jacob Two-Two, Sidekick and Teletoon/Nick Jr.'s Miss Spider's Sunny Patch Friends.

 Nelvana has also had considerable success with animated fare based on toys; American Greetings' Care Bears has been the most familiar example of this.
 Also, there have been series and specials based on Strawberry Shortcake (also from American Greetings), Madballs and My Pet Monster (from AmToy) and Rescue Heroes (from Fisher-Price).
 Nelvana also produced Fresh Beat Band of Spies, an animated revival of The Fresh Beat Band that is produced by 6 Point Harness for Nickelodeon.

 It has also adapted big-screen franchises to televised properties, such as Star Wars (Droids and Ewoks), Beetlejuice, An American Tail (Fievel's American Tails), Free Willy and The Neverending Story.
 It has even ventured into the video game world with a show based on Nintendo's Donkey Kong: Donkey Kong Country.

 In the field of anime, the company holds the North American rights to Clamp/Kodansha's Cardcaptor Sakura series.
 Also, it holds international licensing rights to Beyblade and Medabots and the Bakugan franchise.

-As with many other animation studios, Nelvana has a wide range of established original series and characters within its roster; 6teen, Clone High, Birdz, Corn & Peg, and Eek!
+As with many other animation studios, Nelvana has a wide range of established original series and characters within its roster; 6teen, Fun Street, Clone High, Birdz, Corn & Peg, and Eek!
 The Cat are some of Nelvana's more notable animated series not adapted from older works.

 As of 2008, the studio has made close to 25 feature films for theatre, home entertainment, and television distribution.
 Well-known releases include Rock & Rule, the first five Care Bears films, two Babar films, and the 1997 Pippi Longstocking.

 Live-action has been a part of its mainstay from its early years.
 The company has had Burglar and Malice as its own feature projects in that area, and has contributed as such to Star Wars Holiday Special and Three Amigos.
 On television, Nelvana has made live-action shows such as The Edison Twins, Nancy Drew, The Hardy Boys, and Life with Boys.

 On February 5, 2013, Nelvana launched the Treehouse Direct channel on YouTube.

 On April 29, 2015, they launched a YouTube channel promoted by YTV as Nelvana Retro, which was renamed "YTV Direct" in 2016 after also deciding to incorporate non-Nelvana content such as Nickelodeon shows.
 It was later renamed Keep it Weird to incorporate more content from the company.

+On September 14, 2015, Nelvana launched a YouTube channel called Kindlight Lane.